mo3tazda3na/travel/README.md

 - `GET /api/v1/trips/:id` — fetch a single trip (including locations) by identifier.
 - `POST /api/v1/trips` — create a new trip record.
 - `POST /api/v1/locations` — attach a new location to an existing trip.

+## Backend Architecture

+The backend follows a lightweight Domain-Driven Design layout:

+- **Domain layer** — Entities (`Trip`, `Location`) capture the ubiquitous language and repository interfaces describe the operations the domain expects from persistence.
+- **Application layer** — Use cases orchestrate domain behavior (listing trips, creating a trip, adding a location) without being concerned with technical details.
+- **Infrastructure layer** — Objection.js models, Knex configuration, and repository implementations fulfill the domain contracts against PostgreSQL.
+- **Interfaces layer** — Express routes and presenters translate HTTP requests/responses to and from the domain model while exposing versioned REST resources.

 ## Local Development